gorjessbbyx3/HISecurityCRM/replit.md

 - 2025-08-11: Updated scheduling schema to use insertAppointmentSchema
 - 2025-08-11: Server running successfully on port 5000 with all core functionality
 - 2025-08-11: Migrated authentication from session-based to JWT/Supabase for Vercel compatibility
-- 2025-08-11: Completed PostgreSQL removal - migrated to in-memory storage system
+- 2025-08-11: Completed Supabase migration - switched from in-memory to Supabase storage
-- 2025-08-11: Removed all Drizzle ORM and database dependencies
+- 2025-08-11: Implemented Supabase authentication with JWT tokens
-- 2025-08-11: Implemented JWT-based authentication with bcrypt password hashing
+- 2025-08-11: Configured Supabase environment secrets and connection
 - 2025-08-10: Integrated live crime data from Honolulu Police Department API
 - 2025-08-10: Added role-based access control and user management system
 - 2025-08-10: Created admin user credentials (STREETPATROL808/Password3211)